Consensys/react-native-sssa/README.md

   <a href="#usage">Usage</a>
 </p>

-A react-native library for generating cryptographically secure shares of a secret.
+A react-native library for generating cryptographically secure shares of a secret. **Currently only supported and tested on iOS.**

 ## Installation